 During diaper-free observation time, the caregiver watches closely to see what body language, behaviors, or noises happen right before the child eliminates.

 Some families also practice a designated daily diaper-free time.
-When my son was nearing one-year-old, I would put him in cloth training pants for an hour or two, during a time that I could pay close attention.
+When my son was nearing one-year-old, I would put him in cloth training pants for an hour or two per day, during a time that I could pay close attention.

 Diaper-free time is also great for allowing diaper rashes to air out, which by the way, are not too common when practicing EC.
 The lack of a diaper also allows for better freedom of movement and development of skills such as walking.